 I usually keep a lip mask by my bed and use it most nights that I remember to!
 Laniege's cult favorite Lip Sleeping Mask works wonders - and overnight!
 Just be careful to only apply on lips, as it can cause clogged pores if it sits on your skin.
-Another favorite lip product (more of a balm than a mask) is Mario Badescu's Rose Lip Balm and Summer Fridays Lip Butter Balm.
+A few other favorites are Mario Badescu's Rose Lip Balm and Summer Fridays Lip Butter Balm.

 What about acne spot treatments?

 Every so often, when you need an acne spot treatment, it's important to apply it as close to the skin as possible in order for it to do its job.
 As a rule of thumb, apply under moisturizer.
 Personally, when I'm using a spot treatment like a drying lotion or acne patch, I avoid applying any skincare products directly on top of them.